Get notified of page updates

 • No increased in risk of death for patients with stages 1-3 cancers was found in expansion states in pre- versus post-expansion.
 In other words, the expansion of Medicaid coverage seems to benefit cancer patients.

-For patients first diagnosed with 4 () cancer, both expansion and non-expansion states had fewer cancer deaths between the pre- and post-expansion periods, but the differences were not significant.
+For patients first diagnosed with stage 4 () cancer, both expansion and non-expansion states had fewer cancer deaths between the pre- and post-expansion periods, but the differences were not significant.

 Cancer mortality was similar regardless of education, income, insurance status and race